 Bring emergency medication for a possible mast cell reaction.

-Lots of fluids, possibly salt tablets and electrolytes.
+Drink lots of fluids, possibly with salt tablets and electrolytes.

 Painkillers Painkillers Painkillers!